victoriaolanipekun/SEI56-Project-3/README.md

 To download the source code click the clone button.
 Run the following commands in the terminal:

-* To install all packages listed in the package.json:
-`npm i`
+* From your root folder run yarn seed `yarn seed`
-* To run the app in your localhost, in both frontend and backend terminal:
+* To run the app in your localhost, in the frontend terminal run `yarn start`
-`npm run start`

 <h1>Motivation & Introduction</h1>